fernandoperezc/Advanced-Topics-in-Machine-Learning-and-Data-Science/index.md

   - Glow: Generative Flow with Invertible 1x1 Convolutions by Arthur Colette.
 - April 5th:
   -  Attention Is All You Need by Alexander Eichhorn.
-  -  Deep Unsupervised Learning using Nonequilibrium Thermodynamics by Josep Borrell Tatché.
+  -  Deep Unsupervised Learning using Nonequilibrium Thermodynamics by Josep Borrell Tatche.
 - April 12th (Easter): No lecture
 - April 19th:
   -  BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding by Chuhao Feng.